A Guide to the Preakness Stakes

 Preakness Traditions

 The Black-Eyed Susan, a vodka and gin concoction, is also the official drink of the Preakness Stakes.
-Prior to the race, the crowd sings along to a marching band’s rendition of “Maryland, My Maryland” in honor of the location.
-The winner is also awarded the Woodlawn Vase as the trophy, while the painting of a famed weather vane on top of the clubhouse with the winning colors is also part of the festivities.
+Before the race, the crowd sings along to a marching band's rendition of "Maryland, My Maryland" in honor of the location.
+The winner also receives the Woodlawn Vase as a trophy, and the painting of a famous weather vane on the clubhouse roof in the winning colors is part of the festivities.

-Speaking of festivities, the Preakness also cultivates more of a party vibe than some of the other big horse races on the yearly schedule.
-In particular, the general admission spots in the infield draw a crowd looking to enjoy themselves in any manner possible.
-In the last decade or so, Pimlico has made an effort to turn the infield activities into an event on its own by inviting top musicians to perform leading up to the race.
+Speaking of festivities, the Preakness also cultivates more of a party atmosphere than some of the other major horse races on the annual schedule.
+The general admission infield, in particular, attracts a crowd looking to have a good time in any way they can.
+Over the past decade or so, Pimlico has made a concerted effort to turn the infield activities into an event in their own right by inviting top musicians to perform in the days leading up to the race.

 How to Bet on the Preakness Stakes

-In addition, modern horse racing fans also have the luxury of betting on all races through websites that cater to their needs.
-Many of these sites are associated specifically with the Preakness, including TwinSpires.com, also the main site for Kentucky Derby wagering.
+In addition, modern horse racing fans have the luxury of betting on all races through websites that cater to their needs.
+Many of these sites are specifically associated with the Preakness, including TwinSpires.com, which is also the main site for Kentucky Derby wagering.

-When you go to wager online for the Preakness Stakes or any other race, it is always a good idea to make sure the site that you choose is just right for you.
-You should make sure that the site is easily navigated and that you can withdraw from or add to your account with ease.
-It might also be wise to ensure that the gambling site in question has some sort of official affiliation with or stamp of approval from the horse racing industry.
+If you are going to bet online on the Preakness Stakes or any other race, it is always a good idea to make sure that the site you choose is just right for you.
+You should make sure that the site is easy to navigate and that you can easily withdraw from or add to your account.
+It may also be wise to ensure that the gambling site in question has some sort of official affiliation or stamp of approval from the horse racing industry.

-As far as strategies for betting the Preakness Stakes, it is important to remember the characteristics of the race that were mentioned above.
-You should be looking for horses that are well-suited to the distance.
-That usually means that they like to flash early speed and can carry that speed all the way to the finish line.
+As far as strategies for betting the Preakness Stakes, it is important to remember the characteristics of the race mentioned above.
+You should be looking for horses that are well suited for the distance.
+This usually means that they like to show early speed and can carry that speed all the way to the wire.

-You also have to decide which horses are able to come back from the Derby strong after just two weeks off.
-The Triple Crown is so difficult to complete because it’s a lot to ask of a horse to win three races in a five-week span at demanding distances and against top competition.
-If you think a horse had a particularly grueling journey in the Derby just two weeks earlier, it might be a good idea to throw them out of your considerations for the Preakness.
+You also have to decide which horses can come back strong from the Derby after just two weeks off.
+The Triple Crown is so difficult to complete because it's a lot to ask of a horse to win three races in five weeks at demanding distances against top competition.
+If you think a horse has had a particularly grueling trip to the Derby just two weeks before, it might be a good idea to leave him out of your Preakness considerations.

-In recent years, there have been many horses who, for whatever reason, decide to skip the Kentucky Derby, even though they might have the qualifications to compete.
-These horses might then be ready for the Preakness, meaning that they would come in much fresher to face the Derby horses.
-If you can spot one of these horses, you might be able to get a value play to include in your straight (win, place, show) or exotic (exacta, trifecta, superfecta, Daily Double) wagers.
+In recent years, there have been many horses who, for whatever reason, have decided to skip the Kentucky Derby even though they have the qualifications to run in it.
+These horses could then be ready for the Preakness, meaning they would be much fresher to face the Derby horses.
+If you can spot one of these horses, you may be able to get a value play to include in your straight (win, place, show) or exotic (exacta, trifecta, superfecta, daily double) bets.

 Preakness Stakes Frequently Asked Questions